Linux history Command with Examples

 Limit the Number of Entries

-To display the command history list with a limited number of entries, append that number to the history command.
+Display the command history list with a limited number of entries by appending that number to the history command.
 For instance, to show only the latest five entries, use:

 history 5